New to Fostering FAQs

 Frequently Asked Questions

 Yes.
 In fact, some young people will be matched with you because you have pets.
 Animals, particularly cats and dogs, can act as a great ice breaker, especially on that first day when you and the child might be feeling nervous about them being in your home.
 Having an animal that could pose a risk to a child or young person would prevent you from fostering.
 For example, dog breeds that are banned within the UK.
+Read more here.

 Yes, we need foster carers from different backgrounds, cultures and religions to match children with their cultural and religious needs.
+Mahvish, one of our Muslim Foster Carers shares her story here.

 It depends on the criminal record.
 If it was something like stealing a car and it was some time ago, you could now be an excellent role model.
 Don’t let a criminal record put you off speaking to us as you may have lots to offer a young person.